Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/regex1.md

 In these cases, you may be better off writing code in the programming language, e.g. Python, to do the processing; Usually it is **slower** than an elaborate _RE_ but probably **a lot easier to understand**.

+Your best use would probably be to assert negative patterns, e.g. things you know are wrong.

 ## Simple patterns
 We will start by learning about the _simplest possible REs_.
 Since _REs_ are used to operate on strings, we will begin with the most common task: _matching characters_.